 Something shifts in her eyes ‘Ok daddy.
 I’ll go.
 Can I take teddy?’
 Greg almost weeps at the sight of her sweet face praying that this won’t be the last time he sees it.

 ‘Yes darling of course you can.’
 Grunting in pain, he switches the torch on and hands his phone to his child giving her a quick hug.
 Pain radiates through his body.
 ‘Stay on the road and be careful my angel.
 Only go as far as you need to, to get a signal then phone.
 Ok?’
 She nods and steps onto the road.
 Looking back she smiles.
-Cassie and Teddy step outside of the light, feeling fear Greg slips back into the vortex, tears slipping down his cheeks.
+Cassie and Teddy step outside of the light, scared Greg tries to stay awake but cannot.
+He slips back into the vortex, his cheeks wet with tears.

 CHAPTER 3 – Brave Cassie